-- The use of mobile phones and other personal devices by pupils and staff in school will be decided by the school and covered in the school Acceptable Use Agreement. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the school community and any breaches will be dealt with as part of the school discipline/Behaviour Policy.

-- The school reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable materials, including those which promote pornography, violence, or bullying.
-Staff mobiles or hand-held devices may be searched at any time as part of routine monitoring. - School staff may confiscate a phone or device if they believe it is being used to contravene the school's behaviour Policy or bullying procedures. - If there is suspicion that the material on the mobile may provide evidence relating to a criminal offence the phone will be handed over to the police for further investigation. - Mobile phones and personal devices will not be used during lessons or formal school time unless as part of an approved and directed curriculum-based activity with consent from a member of staff.
+- The use of mobile phones and other personal devices by pupils and staff in school will be decided by the school and covered in the relevant school Acceptable Use Agreement. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the school community and any breaches will be dealt with as part of the school Behaviour Policy and procedures. - The school reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable materials, including those which promote pornography, violence, or bullying.
+Staff mobiles or hand-held devices may be searched at any time as part of routine monitoring. - School staff may confiscate a phone or device if they believe it is being used to contravene the school's Behaviour Policy and procedures. - If there is suspicion that the material on the mobile may provide evidence relating to a criminal offence the phone will be handed over to the Police for further investigation. - Mobile phones and personal devices will not be used during lessons or formal school time.
 They should be switched off (not placed on silent) and stored out of sight on arrival at school.
 Staff members may use their phones during school break times.
-Pupils may use their mobile phones in designated areas of the school at break and lunch times.
-All visitors are requested to keep their phones on silent whilst in the school. - The recording, taking, and sharing of images, video and audio on any mobile phone is to be avoided, except where it has been explicitly agreed otherwise by the Head teacher.
+All visitors are requested to keep their phones on silent whilst in the school.

+- The recording, taking, and sharing of images, video and audio on any mobile phone is to be avoided, except where it has been explicitly agreed otherwise by the Head teacher.
+Such authorised use is to be monitored and recorded.
 All mobile phone use is to be open to scrutiny and the Head teacher is authorised to withdraw or restrict authorisation for use at any time if it is deemed necessary.
-Where permission is given by the Head teacher, no images or videos are to be taken on mobile phones or personally owned mobile devices without the prior consent of the person or people in the image. - Electronic devices of all kinds that are brought into school are the responsibility of the user.
+Where permission is given by the Head teacher, no images or videos are to be taken on mobile phones or personally owned mobile devices without the prior consent of the person or people in the image. - The Bluetooth function of a mobile phone should always be switched off and not be used to send images or files to other mobile phones. - Electronic devices of all kinds that are brought into school are the responsibility of the user.
 The school accepts no responsibility for the loss, theft, or damage of such items.
-Nor will the school accept responsibility for any adverse health effects caused by any such devices either potential or actual. - Where parents or pupils need to contact each other during the school day, they should do so only through the school's telephone. - Mobile phones and personal devices are not permitted to be used in certain areas within the school site such as changing rooms, toilets, and swimming pools.
+Nor will the school accept responsibility for any adverse health effects caused by any such devices either potential or actual. - Where parents or pupils need to contact each other during the school day, they should do so only through the school's telephone.
+Staff may use their phones during break times.
+If a staff member is expecting a personal call, they may leave their phone with the school office to answer on their behalf or seek specific permissions to use their phone at other than their break time. - Mobile phones and personal devices are not permitted to be used in certain areas within the school site such as changing rooms, toilets, and swimming pools.